sloboda/URLLookupServiceDemo/README.md

       service queries for the most often with the most reads, they get their own dedicated shard.
 Logging and monitoring will tell us which hosts these are.
+    * Logging and evaluation will allow us to estimate if the overhead required for this is worth the effort.
 9. Many additional questions about the "URL qualification service" that fills the databases used by my "URL lookup service"
     * How long does it take for a new URL to be designated as KNOWN_MALWARE?